 Threat Intel sources like the Phish.ai threat intel feed which generates feeds based on the brands attacked

-Free feeds of malicious urls like Phishtank, Openphish, phishstats.info or Urlhaus.
-Note, these feeds are often are high-reputation so don’t necessarily need to be further analyzed.
+Free feeds of malicious URLs like Phishtank, Openphish, phishstats.info, or URLhaus.
+Note, that these feeds are often high-reputation so don’t necessarily need to be further analyzed.

-Using Tines’ Phishing Story it’s easy to collect suspicious urls from dozens of different sources automatically.
-Once these feeds are in Tines it’s easy to deduplicate and classify urls to prevent alert overload and to generate more accurate metrics.
+Using Tines’ Phishing Story it’s easy to collect suspicious URLs from dozens of different sources automatically.
+Once these feeds are in Tines, it’s easy to deduplicate and classify URLs to prevent alert overload and generate more accurate metrics.

-Using the information returned via the urlscan API we can build a trigger action to flag urls classified as malicious.
-We can then take additional actions including blocking that URL; scanning for traffic to the domain in our environment; sending takedown notices for malicious content; creating tickets for analysts etc.)in the future note, this urlscan api feature is in beta mode so may change.
-This verdict is also returned in API calls, so we can use this information to automate the url analysis process.
-(Yes!
-The above screenshot shows that a verdict, or overall malicious score, is returned in the urlscan UI based on an analysis of the content on the page.
-This verdict takes into account the classification of the domain and IP in other security tools like GSB, openphish, phishtank, urlhaus etc.
+Using the information returned via the URLScan API, we can build a trigger Action to flag URLs classified as malicious.
+We can then take additional Actions, including blocking that URL; scanning for traffic to the domain in our environment; sending takedown notices for malicious content; creating tickets for analysts, etc.) This verdict is also returned in API calls, so we can use this information to automate the URL analysis process.
+This verdict considers the domain and IP classification in other security tools like GSB, OpenPhish, PhishTank, URLhaus, etc.

-Urlscan.io records the hash of every file it downloads as an indicator of compromise or ‘ioc’.
-Using the urlscan API you can search for other pages with this same IOC.
-This means if you’re a highly phished brand, for example, or a researcher tracking a phishing campaign, you can search for pages with similar IOCs which may be using the same phishing kit.
-E.g. searching for this md5 (a PayPal logo) will return several thousand other pages impersonating PayPal.
+Urlscan.io records the hash of every file it downloads as an indicator of compromise or ‘IOC’.
+Using the URLScan API, you can search for other pages with this same IOC.
+This means if you’re a highly phished brand, for example, or a researcher tracking a phishing campaign, you can search for pages with similar IOCs that may be using the same phishing kit.
+E.g., searching for this md5 (a PayPal logo) will return several thousand other pages impersonating PayPal.

-Unfortunately, users and analysts occasionally mistake legitimate emails as suspicious and use urlscan to analyze legitimate web pages.
-Occasionally sensitive information like document access links or password reset tokens are exposed.
-For many services the url itself can be enough to give an attacker access to an account or to sensitive information.
+Unfortunately, users and analysts occasionally mistake legitimate emails as suspicious and use URLScan to analyze legitimate web pages.
+Occasionally sensitive information like document access links or password reset tokens is exposed.
+For many services, the URL itself can be enough to give an attacker access to an account or too sensitive information.

-With a trivial amount of effort searching urlscan (no, we won’t give you the searches here!) you can find several password reset tokens for high profile enterprise services as well as access links to enterprise file sharing services like Dropbox, OneDrive etc.
+With a trivial amount of effort searching URLScan (no, we won’t give you the searches here!), you can find several password reset tokens for high-profile enterprise services and access links to enterprise file-sharing services like Dropbox, OneDrive, etc.

-urlscan is valuable threat intelligence tool for researchers and security professional, however it’s only as good as the data that the community submits and shares.
-If you have a feed of malicious urls you have detected privately, you can give back to the security community by sharing this information automatically to urlscan using Tines.
-Sharing threat intelligence with urlscan means researchers and other security teams can keep their customers, companies and the wider internet community safer.
+Urlscan is a valuable threat intelligence tool for researchers and security professionals.
+However, it’s only as good as the data the community submits and shares.
+If you have a feed of malicious URLs you have detected privately; you can give back to the security community by sharing this information automatically to URLScan using Tines.
+Sharing threat intelligence with URLScan means researchers and other security teams can keep their customers, companies, and the wider internet community safer.

-In conclusion, integrating with urlscan.io is easy with Tines.
-If you find yourself using urlscan frequently to analyze urls you should consider looking at an SOAR platform to help with urlscan automation and let your team focus on more impactful risk reduction efforts.
+In conclusion, integrating with URLScan.io is easy with Tines.
+If you find yourself using URLScan frequently to analyze URLs you should consider looking at a SOAR platform to help with URLScan automation and let your team focus on more impactful risk reduction efforts.